Research equity in Ethiopia

 Professor Afework Kassu, State Minister of Science and Higher Education, Ethiopia

-- Supporting partners to strengthen the quality and credibility of country-level research publishing through national platforms and systems
+- Supporting EAS to strengthen the quality and credibility of country-level research publishing through national platforms and systems

 - Working with EAS to improve gender equity within the research system, by creating the Ethiopian Gender Learning Forum (EGLF), an alliance of higher education and research institutions who want to address gender gaps across the country.